kolontsov/node-sslkeylog/README.md

 [![NPM](https://nodei.co/npm/sslkeylog.png)](https://nodei.co/npm/sslkeylog/)

-**sslkeylog** is a Node.js module for generating server-side SSLKEYLOG, which can be used later by Wireshark to decrypt SSL connections.
+**sslkeylog** is a Node.js module for generating SSLKEYLOG, which can be used later by Wireshark to decrypt SSL connections.
 This method works with any TLS cipher suite including elliptic curves crypto.

 Further reading about SSLKEYLOG: